The Métis National Council

 Victoria Pruden is a proud Michif Iskwew (Métis woman) and mother with deep ancestral roots in the Métis Nation.
 She traces her heritage to influential Métis leaders, including Cuthbert Grant and Pierre Falcon, who were friends, brother-in-laws, and leaders in the Battle of Seven Oaks.
 Her family was deeply involved in the Batoche Resistance, with plans for the movement taking shape at her ancestor Abraham Montour’s cabin in 1884 where a plan to return Louis Riel to Canada from Montana was launched.
-Born in amiskwacîwâskahikan (Edmonton), Victoria is the seventh generation of a large Métis family whose legacy includes her forefather, an HBC Chief Factor who named Edmonton.
+Born in amiskwacîwâskahikan (Edmonton), Victoria is the seventh generation of a large Métis family whose legacy includes her forefather, John Peter Pruden, an orphan from the UK (born in the borough of Edmonton in London, UK), who came to Canada, married a Cree Iskwew Patasagawis (Nancy Pruden) with whom he had 14 first generation half-breed children in Red River Settlement and Rupertsland.
+John Peter Pruden rose to the position of an HBC Chief Factor at Beaver Hills House, later named Fort Edmonton after his home borough in London UK and was also named a member of the Council of Assiniboia in Red River Settlement, MB.

 Victoria has dedicated much of her life and career to advocating for Métis citizens and uplifting her community, she brings a wealth of experience to her role as President of the MNC.
 Victoria held leadership roles with the Métis Nation of British Columbia (MNBC) in Women, Elders, Employment, Child and Family Services, and Veterans ministries, and has served her Métis community in Victoria, British Columbia as President, Vice-President, and Director for over ten years.
 As a strong matriarch, Victoria served as Women’s Representative of the Métis Provincial Council of MNBC.
 Most recently, Victoria joined the Métis National Council as Senior Director of Strategic Policy in April 2024 until she was confidently appointed Chief Executive Officer (Interim) in October 2024.